tom2almighty/hextra-narrow/content/docs/features/formulas-charts/index.md

 Hugo Narrwo supports charts by [Mermaid](https://mermaid.js.org/).

 > [!TIP]
-> The toggle of mermaid can be covered by frontmatter of posts.
+> The parameter of mermaid can be covered by frontmatter of posts.
 >
 > ```yaml
+> mermaid:
-> mermaid: true
+>   enabled: true
 > ```

 ```yaml{filename="params.yaml"}
 mermaid:
   enabled: true
 ```

+`mermaid: true` is also supported.